Pretend

 To view what’s in your Timeline, make sure to have your Timeline Panel selected and press play (Space Bar).
 Remember, the Timeline starts playing from wherever the Playhead is located.
 You can drag your Playhead to any part of your Timeline by clicking on the timecode at the top of your Timeline.

-Inside the Global Bar, to the right, is the Panel Menu, which allows you to hide the different panels within Pretend.
+On the right side of the Global Bar below the Viewer, is the Panel Menu which allows you to hide the different panels within Pretend.

 Click the Hide Viewer function to get rid of your Viewer.
 Click it again to bring it back.